actionprojecteu/azotea-client/azofits.md

 ### captura-fits FITS images

 This image adquistion software, developed by Alberto Castellon, is used in meteor & fireball detection.
-It includes a minimalistic FITS keyword set and encodes the observation date & exposure time in the file name as `yyyy-mm-dd.exptime.fits` where the exposure time is given in milliseconds.
-AZOFITS handle this case too
+It includes a minimalistic FITS keyword set and encodes the observation date & exposure time in the file name as `yyyy-mm-dd.exptime.fits` where the exposure time is given in milliseconds. `azofits` handle this case too

 The command line is shown below: